 Prespawn bass congregate in large schools for a couple of reasons.
-First, spring’s constantly changing weather — warmups, cooldowns and a steady parade of cold fronts — delay their migration from wintering holes to spawning flats.
+First, spring’s constantly changing weather — warmups, cooldowns, and a steady parade of cold fronts — delay their migration from wintering holes to spawning flats.
 How much they pause usually depends on water depth.
 Deeper bass, which are less affected, keep swimming while more vulnerable shallower ones pause, causing congestion as one group catches the other.
 The other reason is that there are fewer spawning spots than wintering spots, creating a funneling action as spring progresses.

 Prespawn bass congregations are bad and good.
 It’s bad that locating such a super spring spot may take a lot of time and many casts.
-It’s good that once you find one, you don’t have to move far to keep catching bass.
+It’s good that you don’t have to move far once you find one to keep catching bass.
 And there’s no more efficient way to do that than with a lipless crankbait.

-Bass — largemouth, smallmouth and spotted — love rattle-filled lipless crankbaits.
+Bass — largemouth, smallmouth, and spotted — love rattle-filled lipless crankbaits.
 Their size matches the most common baitfish, and they are offered in an almost infinite number of colors, making it easy to match the hatch when the water is clear or stand out when it’s muddy.
 Their tight shiver is at home in cold water, and their speed and sound shine when it’s at the warmest.

 When to throw them

 Bass anglers use lipless crankbaits year-round, even vertically jigging them through the ice.
 They are built to search for bass and generate reaction strikes.
 Those attributes are beneficial during prespawn.

 Water temperature has always been the go-to measurement for determining the stage — prespawn, spawn, post-spawn — of springtime bass.
 For example, if it’s in the 50s, you can be confident that most bass are prespawn.
 And you better start sight fishing for spawners when it’s in the mid-60s.
 But it’s not the only factor to consider.